phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 }
 ```

 The state machine is in the `Start` state when it is right at the beginning of the function.
 In this case, we execute all the code from the body of the `example` function until the first `.await`.
-To make the code more readable, we introduce a new `foo_txt_future` to represent the future returned by `async_read_file` right before the `.await`.
-To handle the `.await` operation, we change the state of `self` to `WaitingOnFooTxt`, which includes the construction of the `WaitingOnFooTxtState` struct.
+To handle the `.await` operation, we change the state of the `self` state machine to `WaitingOnFooTxt`, which includes the construction of the `WaitingOnFooTxtState` struct.

 Since the `match self {…}` statement is executed in a loop, the execution jumps to the `WaitingOnFooTxt` arm next: